Chapter 10

 doesn’t have configurations in the file.

-The configuration for the package is placed between \ConfigureHinput
+The configuration for the package is placed between \ConfigureHinput and

 is an example that adds a new option myhtml5.
 It is based on the code for the html5

-option from tex4ht.4ht
+option from tex4ht.4ht:

 \Configure{myhtml5}{% \:CheckOption{info}\if:Option \Hinclude[*]{infoht4.4ht}\fi \:CheckOption{info}\if:Option \Hinclude[*]{infomml.4ht}\fi \Hinclude[*]{html4.4ht}% \Hinclude[*]{unicode.4ht}% \:CheckOption{mathml}\if:Option% \else\:CheckOption{mathml-}\fi% \if:Option% \Hinclude[*]{mathml.4ht}% \Hinclude[*]{html-mml.4ht}% \else \Hinclude[*]{html4-math.4ht}% \fi \:CheckOption{svg}% \if:Option \else\:CheckOption{svg-}\fi \if:Option \else\:CheckOption{svg-obj}\fi \if:Option \else\:CheckOption{svg-inline}\fi \if:Option \Hinclude[*]{svg-option.4ht}% \:CheckOption{info}\if:Option \Hinclude[*]{infosvg.4ht}\fi \fi \Hinclude[*]{html5.4ht}% \Hinclude[*]{sample.4ht} }

-commands to detect additional options, which results
+It uses the \:CheckOption commands to detect additional options, which results

-in conditional loading of various output format files using the \Hinclude
+in conditional loading of various output format files using the \Hinclude command.

-Our custom output file sample.4ht
+Our custom output file sample.4ht is placed at the end.

 You can then require the custom output format using this command: